How to Build a Yoga Sequence for your Yoga Class?

 Regular or advanced Yoga students will require different poses or options.
 This means you can prepare options and alternatives for your students and change according to their needs and ability.

 1. Start with Centering

-Remember that Yoga is a subject related to more of physical aspect and human body has to be prepared to start yoga lessons.
-To give clarity to the body and to provide it a space to begin the show you need to get the body tuned by few basic actions like a short mediation or breathing exercise of inhale in and inhale out.
-This can be covered for at least 10 minutes for a new yoga student.
+Remember that Yoga is a subject related to more of physical aspect and human body has to be prepared to start Yoga lessons.
+To give clarity to the body and to provide it a space to begin the show you need to get the body tuned by few basic actions like a short meditation or breathing exercise of inhale in and inhale out.
+This can be covered for at least 10 minutes for a new Yoga student.
 These exercises can help your students collect and concentrate their awareness.

 2. Warm up Postures

 Teach simple exercises to warm up the body in preparation for your theme of the practice.
 Warming up is essential so that your body gets ready for more vigorous posture.
 This can be carried out for another 10-15 minutes.